nesl/GDTM/README.md

 We will refer to an experiment as raw data formatted in the hierarchy shown above as _dataN/_.

-To process a single experiment, move the experiment into a directory named _raw/_ and then run `cmd-run-dp.sh <data_directory> 'bash helper/convert.sh'`.
-For example, to process _dataN/_, we would place its contents in the following hierarchy:
+To process a single experiment, move contents of the experiment into a directory named _raw/_ and then run `cmd-run-dp.sh <data_directory> 'bash helper/convert.sh'`.
+For example, to process _dataN/_, we would arrange its contents in the following hierarchy:
 ```
 data/
 └── raw/